-Risks associated with all radical prostatectomy techniques (RRP and LRP) are similar to those of any major surgery.
+Risks associated with all radical prostatectomies are similar to those of any major surgery.
 The level of risk depends in large part on the patient's overall health and age.
 Rare risks include cardiac or pulmonary events, blood clots or injuries to structures surrounding the prostate.
-The primary side effects unique to a radical prostatectomy are incontinence and impotence.
+The primary side effects unique to a radical prostatectomy are incontinence and impotence

 Following surgery, significant bladder control returns within 11 weeks and continues to improve over 12 months.
 Four percent of patients have persistent, severe post-operative incontinence.
-This group of patients will wear pads, take medication or undergo further procedures to treat this side effect.
-Mild stress incontinence, which is passing a small amount of urine when coughing, laughing or sneezing, may persist in 4 percent of patients.
-These men may choose to wear pads to protect themselves from unexpected leakage.
+Mild stress incontinence, passing a small amount of urine when coughing, laughing or sneezing, may persist in four percent of patients.

-Of patients who undergo a prostatectomy at Virginia Mason, 92 percent have excellent urinary control and require no pads or other means of protection.
+Of patients who undergo a prostatectomy at Virginia Mason, 92 percent have excellent urinary control.

 In our experience, men who are younger than age 60 and those who have the highest levels of pre-operative sexual function have the best outcomes in terms of potency.
-Interestingly, men who have less aggressive tumors also have a better outcome in terms of potency.
+Men who have less aggressive tumors also have a better outcome in terms of potency.

 Sural Nerve Graft

-At Virginia Mason, we perform a new technique in nerve replacement surgery for preservation of sexual function in situations where either unilateral or bilateral nerve resection is required.
+At Virginia Mason, we perform a new technique for preserving sexual function in situations where a patient needs either unilateral or bilateral nerve resection.

-Sural nerve transposition is a technique performed in conjunction with our colleagues in the Section of Neuro-Oncology.
-The technique involves the transplantation of a short section of the sural nerve from the ankle to the space previously occupied by the prostate's neurovascular bundle.
+This technique involves the transplanting a short section of the sural nerve from the ankle to the space previously occupied by the prostate's neurovascular bundle.
 The transplanted sural nerve functions as a scaffold through which the cavernosal nerve (a main nerve of the penis) re-grows.
 The procedure adds about 45 minutes to the typical operative time of a standard nerve-sparing RP.
 Additional side effects include numbness along the side of the foot and discomfort from the healing wound on the outside of the ankle.

-At Virginia Mason's CPCC, over 50 percent of men undergoing a unilateral sural nerve graft have post-operative erections that are adequate for penetration.
+At Virginia Mason, over 50 percent of men undergoing a unilateral sural nerve graft have post-operative erections that are adequate for penetration.

-The successful recovery of erectile function is highly dependent on the patient and his partner's education about treatment-related sexual problems.
+Successfully recovering erectile function is highly dependent on the patient and his partner's education about treatment-related sexual problems.
 Open sexual communication between partners is essential.
 Other issues, such as loss of sexual desire, difficulty reaching orgasm, ejaculatory problems or sexual pain also should be addressed.
-Finally, reproductive health, fertility issues and sperm banking counseling are an integral part of our program.